roth-hex-lab/Multi-Layer-Gaussian-Splatting-for-Immersive-Anatomy-Visualization/Readme.md

 # Multi-Layer Gaussian Splatting for Immersive Anatomy Visualization

 This repository contains information and links for the publication *Multi-Layer Gaussian Splatting for Immersive Anatomy Visualization*.
+See https://hex-lab.io/Multi-Layer-Gaussian-Splatting-for-Immersive-Anatomy-Visualization/ for more!

 ## Code